Refining Structs

 #[spec(fn() -> Positivei32)] fn mk_positive_1() -> Positivei32 { Positivei32 { val: 1 } }

-and flux will prevent you from creating an illegal Positivei32
+and flux will prevent you from creating an illegal Positivei32, like

 #[spec(fn() -> Positivei32)] fn mk_positive_0() -> Positivei32 { Positivei32 { val: 0 } }